 ← Back to QuantegyAI

 Assemble every piece — loop, tools, ReAct, memory, planning, routing, guardrails — into one working agent and give it a real task.
 Then the most important judgment of all: when NOT to use an agent, and reach for a plain function or a single model call instead.
 A synthesis check ties every module together.

 Why this matters This is where everything you learned becomes something that acts.
 The language model from Course 5 is the brain; this course is the body around it — the loop, the hands (tools), the memory, and the judgment that keeps it safe.
-After this, agents are no longer magic: you know exactly what is happening when an AI decides, on its own, to go and do something.
+After this, agents are no longer mysterious: you know exactly what is happening when an AI decides, on its own, to go and do something.

+← Back to QuantegyAI